MindLeaps/tracker/README.md

     brew install phantomjs
     ```

-8. Create and seed the database
+8. Create and migrate the database
     ```sh
     rake db:create
+    rake db:migrate
+    ```

+9. Seed the database

+    IF you have the dump file, use pg_restore

+    ```sh
+    pg_restore -d tracker_development <PATH TO DUMP FILE>
+    ```

+    OR seed some random data

+    ```sh
     rake db:seed
     ```

-9. Uncomment the following in BaseController to skip auth in development
+10. Uncomment the following in BaseController to skip auth in development

     ```
     /app/controllers/base_controller.rb